muhibbudins/beliyuk/README.md

-# 🍀 HALSA — WIP
+# 🍀 HALSA

-On development don't use it — Simple static site generator using markdown for the content.
+Simple static site generator using markdown for the content.

 ## Why HALSA?